LivePersonInc/third-party-bots-custom-endpoint-reference-service/README.md

 ### Environments

 Every bot can have multiple versions with different conversational flows and intents.
-To address this the API ==MUST PROVIDE== at least one standard environment named `draft` for each bot.
+To address this the API **MUST PROVIDE** at least one standard environment named `draft` for each bot.
 Further environments can be provided as needed.
 A bot environment will report the currently deployed bot version and its state.
 A bot environment should report it's state as `online` or otherwise the bot connection test will fail in Third-Party Bots.
 A bot environment should report a Semantic Version that describes what version of the bot